Stellar salespeople struggle as CEOs. Leadership calls for a “generalist”. A salesperson is a specialist, which is a narrow approach to leadership

 And there you have it.
 Leadership is not merely about a perpetual 45 degree angle incline in profits.
 It”s about long term thinking, sharing a compelling vision and inspiring people to succeed; this calls for a “generalist”.
 A salesperson is a specialist, which is a narrow approach to leadership.
 To grow into a leadership position, he must “broaden his knowledge base considerably” so as to have a 360 degree outlook on all arms of the business.

 Away from the upper echelons of the organization, it is also true that most successful salespeople usually make ineffective sales managers.
 Organizations tend to misconstrue stellar selling with management.
 Because he is such a successful salesperson, they think, we should promote him.
 And so they do-but to frustration.
-The promotion cuts him off at his knees; caught between the rising expectations of his new promotion and his inability to manage, they lose him to the competition.
+The promotion cuts him off at the knees; caught between the rising expectations of his new promotion and his inability to manage, they lose him to the competition.

-Let stellar salespeople thrive as such; not as CEOs
+Let stellar salespeople thrive as such; not as CEOs or managers

 Organizations that have the structures to allow successful salespeople grow as salespeople have benefited immensely: the salesperson grows his, and the company’s, income tremendously.
 The insurance industry is an example of such.
 They are cautious about turning successful salespeople to CEOs or managers